 "Oh well… And shouldn't you be headed home soon?"
 I ask.
 Lora looks up at the sky and sighs.

 "Yeah.
 Your mother is going to start calling soon.
 I suggest going home before she does so," she tells me.
 I roll my eyes and close the lexicon before shoving it into my bag again.
 Lora jumps down and waves, heading away from me back toward her own village, while I start running through the rain, trying to get home before my mother starts yelling.

 I've slipped into my room when she starts calling.
 I don't bother answering, I know she'll be upstairs looking for me in just a moment.

 As if on a cue, she steps into my room as I pull a dry dress on.
 She frowns at my wet hair.
 "You'd better not catch something, Allura.
-We don't have the money to pay for more medicine than what I have to get for you.
+We don't have the money to pay for more medicine than what I already have to get for you.
 Dinner's ready," she tells me, leaving as soon as she's done so.
 I shrug and brush my hair out before heading downstairs, black ribbon in hand.

-I've braided some hair on the left side and tied the black ribbon in before I reach the tiny kitchen.
+I've braided some hair on the left side and tied it with the black ribbon before I reach the tiny kitchen.
 I get my supper of ham and beans before returning to my room.
 My maroon bangs fall into my eyes, irritating me, as I haven't had my hair down for weeks.

 My eyes scan over my room again as I step back in.
 My mother's been up here, I can tell because my bookshelf has been straightened up and it actually looks like a bookshelf now.
 The books that had been scattered around my room are sitting innocently on the shelves, and I scowl.
 Mother never puts them back the right way.